mmusa90/Cheetah/README.md

 3- Make sure you set where you batch scripts location on Network folder or local.

-4-Make sure you set location of software in Batch Scripts.
+4- Make sure you set location of software in Batch Scripts.

 I added batch scripts, so you can get a hint.